-Raise a safety or health concern with your employer or OSHA, or report a workrelated injury or illness, without being retaliated against.
-Receive information and training on job hazards, including all hazardous substances in your workplace.
-Request an OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
-OSHA will keep your name confidential.
-You have the right to have a representative contact OSHA on your behalf.
-Participate (or have your representative participate) in an OSHA inspection and speak in private to the inspector.
-File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your rights.
-See any OSHA citations issued to your employer.
-Request copies of your medical records, tests that measure hazards in the workplace, and the workplace injury and illness log.
-41259 This poster is available free from OSHA.
+- A safe workplace.
+Raise a safety or health concern with - retaliated against.
+Receive information and training on job hazards, including all hazardous substances - Request a confidential OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
+You have the right to have a representative contact OSHA on your behalf. - speak in private to the inspector. • File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been - retaliated against for using your rights.
+See any OSHA citations issued to your the workplace injury and illness log.